 The REST endpoint connects two or more services and enables data exchange between the server, database, and app.

 You need to generate at least one API token in your settings to use the endpoints.

 To access your account page, click on the dropdown icon beside your account name in the top-right of the home screen, then click ‘Settings’ from the dropdown menu.

 To create an API token,

-From the Personal API tokens page, select the ellipsis ••• beside the group and copy the token:
+From the Database token page, select the ellipsis ••• beside the workspace and copy the token:

 To learn more about API permissions, read our documentation on how to set permissions on the table level.

 Within the API Tokens page, you can view the API documentation.
-Alternatively, click on the vertical ellipsis ⋮ beside the selected group and select ‘View API Docs’ from the group menu:
+Alternatively, click on the vertical ellipsis ⋮ beside the selected workspace and select ‘View API Docs’ from the workspace menu:

 Note that: The database API documentation is generated automatically based on the tables and fields that are in your database.
 If you make changes to your database, table or fields, it could change the API interface.
 Therefore, make sure that you update your API implementation accordingly.

 To list rows in the Rooms table a